-Overspeed /

-Overtemperature /

-Overpressure

-The engine, turbine, or other type of prime mover should be equipped with an overspeed shutdown device to protect against runaway or damage to the prime mover with possible personal injury, loss of life, or property damage.

-The overspeed shutdown device must be totally independent of the prime mover control system.
+Independent Fuel Shutoff Required Overspeed / Overtemperature / Overpressure The engine should be equipped with an independent fuel shut-off device to protect against fuel leakage or damage to the engine with possible personal injury, loss of life, or property damage.
+The fuel shut off device must be totally independent of the engine control system.
 An overtemperature or overpressure shutdown device may also be needed for safety, as appropriate.

-Personal Protective Equipment The products described in this publication may present risks that could lead to personal injury, loss of life, or property damage.
+The products described in this publication may present risks that could lead to personal injury, loss of life, or property damage.
 Always wear the appropriate personal protective equipment (PPE) for the job at hand.
 Equipment that should be considered includes but is not limited to: